terrificmn/codingClass/NOT_categorized_yet/ros_amr/catkin debug사용하기.md

     If I want to generate a production build, should I choose Release?

 Yes, that should do the right job for you.
 Debug/Release are the most commonly used options.

-Reading this CMAKE FAQ will actually help you a lot.